Kaseya ransomware attack: MSPs warned to shut down VSA servers

 “At this time, we believe that none of our NOC customers (neither SaaS nor on-premises) were affected by the attack,” Kaseya said in an update on its website yesterday.

 The company also rolled out a Compromise Detection Tool, designed to help customers identify their system's status.
 This was rolled out to around 900 customers who requested the tool.

-In an update posted on July 5, Kaseya confirmed that it would bring its SaaS data centres back online on a one-by-one basis — starting with its EU, UK and APAC data centres and followed by its North American data centres.
+In an update posted on July 5, Kaseya confirmed that it would bring its SaaS data centers back online on a one-by-one basis — starting with its EU, UK and APAC data centers and followed by its North American data centers.

 NCSC, New Zealand's cybersecurity agency, today posted an update on its website confirming it is aware of the attack and that it may present ‘significant risk' to organisations in New Zealand.

 The agency says that preliminary details about the activity suggest that VSA admin accounts are disabled shortly before ransomware is deployed.